-8. After it’s done cooking, sprinkle the dish with chopped parsley for some color, and then serve along some crusty bread.
+8. After it’s done cooking, sprinkle the dish with chopped parsley for some color and then serve along with some crusty bread.

 Enjoy!
 If you decide to make this dish in your home kitchen, feel free to share it with us over on Facebook!